 Those pieces that did get added into the rotation, I’m now wearing in brand new ways.
 Those that didn’t are getting donated.
 Boom.

-This isn’t to say that every step of my experience was rainbows and unicorn vomit.
-On Wednesday I’ll let you in on why I became a capsule wardrobe dropout.
-See ya then, little fox!
+This isn’t to say that every step of my experience was rainbows and unicorn glitter.
+Find out why I became a capsule wardrobe dropout in Part 2 of this series.